tylergrinn/tygr-switch/README.md

 <input
   required={LOGIN || REGISTER}
   id="password"
-  data-tab="login register"
+  data-auth="login register"
   type="password"
 />
 ```

 ## Optional: use custom css logic for hiding elements

-By default, an element with the `data-[name]` attribute for conditional rendering is given the `display: none` and `pointer-events: none` css properties when the tab is not active.
+By default, an element with the `data-[name]` attribute for conditional rendering is given the `display: none` and `pointer-events: none` css properties when the state is not active.

 You may replace that logic with your own by passing content to the `switch` mixin: